aalokaily/Searching_using_OT_index/README.md

-# Searching for a pattern under any internal node in suffix trees in logn time
+# Searching for a pattern under any internal node in suffix trees

+Pattern matching is a fundamental process in most scientific domains.
+The problem involves finding the starting positions of a given pattern (usually of short length) in a reference stream of data (of considerable length) as either exact or approximate (which allows for mismatches, insertions, or deletions) matching.
+For exact matching, several data structures built in linear time and space can be used in practice nowadays.
+The solutions proposed so far for approximate matching are non-linear, impractical, or heuristics.
+In this work, we propose an index that allows to find any pattern under any internal node in suffix trees in logn time.

 ------------------------------------------------------------- Prerequisite ---------------------------------------------------------------
 * Install bisect library from https://docs.python.org/3/library/bisect.html